-We estimate that the net proceeds from the sale of 9,166,667 shares of our common stock that we are offering will be approximately \$49.2 million, based on an assumed initial public offering price of \$6.00 per share and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters' overallotment option is exercised in full, we estimate that we will receive net proceeds of approximately \$56.8 million.
+We estimate that the net proceeds from the sale of shares of our common stock that we are offering will be approximately \$ million, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' overallotment option is exercised in full, we estimate that we will receive net proceeds of approximately \$ million.